Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 As you approach the earth's tree-line you can see the the last of the vegetation disappear behind you.

-As we reach the summit and turn a curve, the huge telescopes come into view.
+As we reach the summit and as we turn a curve, the huge telescopes come into view.

-While standing at 13,900 ft (4 km.) above sea level; for the first time in my life, I experience earth's rarefied atmosphere.
-The shortage of oxygen is discernible.
+I am standing at 13,900 ft (4 km.) above sea level; for the first time in my life.

 This telescope facility is administered by University of Hawaii, with the support of several participating countries like UK, Japan, France and institutions like NASA.
 Being in the middle of the Pacific Ocean, isolated from dust and pollution, Mauna Kea is considered to be the best locations on earth for ground-based astronomy.
 More new satellites outside solar system has been discovered here, than any where else from ground based observatories.